sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 On Linux, you should install the virtualization platform packages supplied by your distribution.
 On other operating systems, we recommend using installation packages from <http://www.virtualbox.org> or <https://hub.docker.com/search/?q=&type=edition>.

-### Git
+### MSYS2 (Windows only)

-Git is a prerequisite for the Sailfish SDK on Windows.
-Git for Windows can be obtained Git from <https://git-scm.com/download/win>
+MSYS2 is not just the recommended environment in case you plan command line use of Sailfish SDK on Windows.
+It also satisfies certain dependencies of the Sailfish IDE.

+Follow the general installation instructions on <https://www.msys2.org/>, then install the tools required by Sailfish SDK by issuing the following command under the shell invoked with the "MSYS2 MSYS" Start menu item:

+    pacman -S --needed base-devel git

+You may also consider configuring MSYS2 to use your Windows user home directory.
+Otherwise it will use a directory located under MSYS2 installation directory.
+This can be changed by editing `/etc/nsswitch.conf` under MSYS2 shell, applying the following configuration:

+    db_home: windows cygwin desc

 ### System Requirements
   - About 15GB of free disk space for the default component selection